itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 #### 2.1 Import Modules

-​	To begion, we need to use the `import` command to call the relevant functional modules and  parameter values of material from previously defined file.
+​	To begin, we need to use the `import` command to call the relevant functional modules and  parameter values of material from previously defined file.

 ```python
 import maxoptics_sdk.all as mo